In the workplace, staff members should be aware of the following guidelines.

 - Before coming to campus, proof of vaccination and boosters must be submitted or a personal declination must be filed with Chapman to maintain access to campus facilities.

-- To be considered fully vaccinated, individuals must be current with all available boosters as outlined by the CDC, including the second booster shot for those 50 years and older.
+- To be considered up-to-date with vaccinations, individuals must be current with all available boosters as outlined by the CDC, including the second booster shot for those 50 years and older.

 Complete Your Daily Health Screen

 - Respond to the Daily Health Screen survey and only come to campus if you are not experiencing flu-like symptoms.

 - The survey will be sent daily to campus email addresses or can be accessed at http://www.chapman.edu/amiclear.